xgi-org/xgi/CODE_OF_CONDUCT.md

 ### Changes to Code of Conduct

-When discussing a change to the Hypergraph Community code of conduct or enforcement procedures, the Hypergraph Community Code of Conduct team will follow this decision-making process:
+When discussing a change to the XGI Community code of conduct or enforcement procedures, the XGI Community Code of Conduct team will follow this decision-making process:

    * **Brainstorm options.** Team members should discuss any relevant context and brainstorm a set of possible options.
 It is important to provide constructive feedback without getting side-tracked from the main question.
    * **Vote.** Proposed changes to the code of conduct will be decided by a two-thirds majority of all voting members of the Code of Conduct team.
 Team members are listed in the charter.
 Currently active voting members are listed in the following section.
-   * **Board Vote.** Once a working draft is in place for the Code of Conduct and procedures, the Code of Conduct team shall provide the Hypergraph Community Moderators with a draft of the changes.
-The Hypergraph Community Moderators will vote on the changes at a board meeting.
+   * **Board Vote.** Once a working draft is in place for the Code of Conduct and procedures, the Code of Conduct team shall provide the XGI Community Moderators with a draft of the changes.
+The XGI Community Moderators will vote on the changes at a board meeting.

 ### Current list of voting members

-- All available Community Developers (i.e. those with "write" permissions, or above, on the Hypergraph Community GitHub organization).
+- All available Community Developers (i.e. those with "write" permissions, or above, on the XGI Community GitHub organization).